 Although the proposed rules would extricate low-income individuals from needing to appear in court to request an alteration in payment pursuant to a not guilty plea, they do not similarly remove that requirement in the context of a guilty plea.
 Pursuant to Rules 409, 414, and 424, if a person wishes to plead guilty but is without the financial means to pay, that person must appear before the court to seek an installment plan.
 As above, the people who are most likely to require an affordable payment plan are precisely the individuals least likely to be able to afford traveling to the court to request one.
-We therefore recommend that the relevant rules set forth a mechanism by which a person may plead guilty by mail or electronically.
+We therefore recommend that the relevant rules set forth a mechanism by which such a person may plead guilty by mail or electronically.
 Upon entering that guilty plea, the defendant could have a time frame, such as 30 days, within which the individual must contact the court to set up a payment plan with court staff.
 As amended, this practice would both lighten the burden borne by low-income individuals and provide greater consistency with the procedures proposed for not guilty pleas in Rules 403, 408, 412, and 423.

 d.
-Rules 403, 408, 409, 412, 413 (Not Guilty Pleas - Notice of Trial), 414, 423, 424, 456, 470, and 706
+Rules 403, 408, 409, 413, 414, 423, and 424